AndyDalaimo/GGJ_2023/README.md

-# GGJ_2023
+# GGJ_2023 - Burrow

-Burrow

-Vertical platformer made for 2023 GGJ.
+Burrow is a vertical platformer made for 2023 GGJ.
 With a theme of "Roots", we have designed a 2D Pixel-Art platformer where the player moves downward.

 Made in UE5 with the PaperZD Plugin